 Discount Rate-The discount rate used to measure the total pension liability was 6.85%.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate, and that contributions from all participating employers will be made at contractually required rates that are actuarially determined and certified by the URS Board.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current, active, and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments, to determine the total pension liability.
 The discount rate does not use the Municipal Bond Index Rate.
-The discount rate was reduced from 6.95% to 6.85% from the prior measurement date.

-Sensitivity of the Proportionate Share of the Net Pension Asset and Liability to Changes in the Discount Rate-The following presents the proportionate share of the net pension liability calculated using the discount rate of 6.85%, as well as what the proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (5.85%) of 1-percentage point higher (7.85%) than the current rate:
+Sensitivity of the Proportionate Share of the Net Pension Asset and Liability to Changes in the Discount Rate-The following presents the proportionate share of the net pension liability calculated using the discount rate of 6.85%, as well as what the proportionate share of the net pension liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (5.85%) or 1-percentage point higher (7.85%) than the current rate:

-System 1% Decrease (5.85%) Discount Rate (6.85%) 1% Increase (7.85%) Tier 1 Noncontributory System Tier 2 Public Employees System \$ 672,102 72,900 \$ (1,249,886) (12,235) \$ (2,853,410) (7,601) Total \$ 745,002 \$ (1,262,121) \$ (2,861,011)
+System 1% Decrease (5.85%) Discount Rate (6.85%) 1% Increase (7.85%) Tier 1 Noncontributory System Tier 2 Public Employees System \$ 2,386,027 165,266 \$ 378,594 37,823 \$ (1,298,721) (60,356) Total \$ 2,551,293 \$ 416,417 \$ (1,359,077)